mogorman/papyrus/readme.md

 working on lm32 core into project i got latticemico32 system built working on porting it.
 I should have core in here this week.
-I got it built in lattice moving it to xilinx
+I got it built in lattice moving it to xilinx. built in xilinx and with misoc tools.  now to write C code